On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Introduction

-A different tack is adopted by stochastic approximation (SA) schemes which were first introduced by Robbins and Monro~\cite{robbins51sa} for stochastic root-finding problems that require an $x^* \in \Real^n$ such that $\EXP{g(x,\xi)}=0$, where $\xi:\Omega \rightarrow \Real^d$ is a random variable, $g(\cdot,\xi): \Real^n \rightarrow \Real^n$ is a continuous map for any realization of $\xi$ and $\EXP{g(x,\xi)}$ is assumed to be monotone.
-The {standard} SA {scheme} is based on the iterative scheme {$ x_{k+1} :=x_k-\g_k g(x_k,\xi_k)$ for all $k\ge0$, } where $\g_k>0$ \us{denotes} the stepsize while $\xi_k$ represents a realization of a random variable $\xi$ at the $k$-th iteration.
-The SA schemes have been applied extensively in solving convex stochastic optimization problems~\cite{Ermoliev83,Kush03,Farzad1,Zeevi11,Ghad12}.
+A different tack is adopted by stochastic approximation (SA) schemes which were first introduced by Robbins and Monro~\cite{robbins51sa} for stochastic root-finding problems; \uvs{this class of problems} require an $x^* \in \Real^n$ such that $\EXP{g(x,\xi)}=0$, where $\xi:\Omega \rightarrow \Real^d$ is a random variable \uvs{and} $g(\cdot,\xi): \Real^n \rightarrow \Real^n$ is a continuous map for any realization of $\xi$.
+The standard SA scheme is based on the \uvs{iteration} {$ x_{k+1} :=x_k-\g_k g(x_k,\xi_k)$ for all $k\ge0$, } where $\g_k>0$ \us{denotes} the stepsize while $\xi_k$ represents a realization of a random variable $\xi$ at the $k$-th iteration.
+SA schemes have been applied extensively in solving convex stochastic optimization problems~\cite{Ermoliev83,Kush03,Farzad1,Zeevi11,Ghad12}.
 There has been a surge of interest in the solution of SVIs via stochastic approximation schemes.
 Amongst the earliest work was by Jiang and Xu~\cite{Houyuan08}, who considered SVIs with strongly monotone and Lipschitz continuous maps over a closed and convex set and proved that the sequence of solution iterates converge to the unique solution in an almost sure sense.
-In an extension of {that} work, motivated by Tikhonov regularization scheme, a regularized SA method was developed for solving SVIs with a merely monotone but continuous mapping~\cite{koshal12regularized}. \us{A comprehensive summary of the various schemes for solving SVIs via SA schemes is provided in Table~\ref{tab:SVI_algorithms}. }
+In an extension of {that} work, motivated by Tikhonov regularization scheme, a regularized SA method was developed for solving SVIs with a merely monotone but continuous mapping~\cite{koshal12regularized}. \us{A comprehensive summary of the various schemes for solving SVIs via SA schemes is provided in Table~\ref{tab:SVI_algorithms}.} \uvs{We emphasize that our focus is on developing asymptotic and rate statements for stochastic variational inequality problems in which the map is not necessarily Lipschitz continuous, a problem that has been considered only in~\cite{Jud11}.
+Next, we provide a brief summary of the paper.}